altaga/EHM--Advanced-Wearables/README.md

 | 3                | Temperature      |
 | 4                | NONE             |

-Aqui un ejemplo de como llega a nRF connect la informacion.
+Here is an example of how the information gets to nRF connect.

 <img src="./IMG/data.png" width="1000">

-Para ver la transmision mas claramente grabe un video de como los datos llegan en tiempo real a la cloud y a la plataforma que realice en Node-RED (mas detalles en [Node RED UI](#node-red-ui)).
+To see the transmission more clearly, record a video of how the data arrives in real time to the cloud and to the platform that you carry out in Node-RED (more details at [Node RED UI](#node-red-ui)).

 Video: Click on the image [![DEMO](./IMG/devvideo.png)](https://youtu.be/Uwuh8ozcnd0)

 # Power Consumption:

-Como podemos ver nuestro device tiene un consumo de 50mAh.
+As we can see, our device has a consumption of 50mAh.

 <img src="./IMG/current.png" width="1000">
 <img src="./IMG/currentmes.jpg" width="1000">